gtwy/CloudBot-Plugins/README.md

 Only one twitter account is polled at each interval.
 Hence, the more people you follow, the more delayed their tweets will be.

-Future versions will use a [different format for server and channel](https://github.com/gtwy/CloudBot-Plugins/issues/9) in config.json.

 ## Support
 I'll do the best I can to answer questions/issues.
 Feel free to contact me here or on Twitter [@Gtwy](https://twitter.com/Gtwy).